These Are The Only Near-Perfect Thriller Movies According To Metacritic

 Touch of Evil (1958)

-Of all the movies near the top of this list, "Touch of Evil" is perhaps the most surprising.
-Back in 1958, it was a critical and commercial failure, regarded as a mess of a film noir whose baffling plot couldn't be saved by director (and co-star) Orson Welles' admittedly fancy cinematography.
+Of all the movies on this list, "Touch of Evil" is perhaps the most surprising.
+Back in 1958, it was a critical and commercial failure, regarded as a mess of a film noir with a baffling plot that couldn't be saved by director (and co-star) Orson Welles' fancy cinematography.
 The film critics and audiences saw, however, was not the film Welles had intended them to see.
 Universal-International heavily re-edited the movie prior to its release, to the extent that Welles felt the need to write a 58-page memo explaining what his version would have looked like.
 Welles was already notorious for fighting with studios over creative control, and "Touch of Evil" proved to be the last straw — it was the last film he directed in Hollywood.

 Fortunately, critical regard for "Touch of Evil" grew in the decades that followed, and in 1998, the film was re-edited based on Welles' memo.
 Today, it's seen as an undisputed classic, a movie defined by its unparalleled visual flair, encapsulated most memorably in the three minute opening scene that unfolds via a single heart-pounding camera shot.